CELTMAN! Extreme Scottish Triathlon

 Make no mistake - when we say this race is extreme we mean it.
-Please read the race information carefully before entering as you may have to endure cold water, strong winds, driving rain and difficult condions on the mountain with low visibility.
+Please read the race information carefully before entering as you may have to endure cold water, strong winds, driving rain and difficult conditions on the mountain with low visibility.

-Swim 3.8K in Loch Shieldaig
+Swim 3.4 K in Loch Shieldaig

-Although we do not have any mountain passes to boast of the route includes 2000M of climbing and, being coastal is affected greatly by our varied weather.
+Although we do not have any mountain passes to boast of the route includes 2000 metres of climbing and being coastal is affected greatly by our varied weather.

-over 2 Munros
+Run 42K over two Munros

 The CELTMAN! run is unsurpassed for it's challenging nature and beauty.

 In Scotland any mountain over 3000 ft (914.4 metres) is classed as a Munro.
 You will attempt two of these during the race on the Beinn Eighe range.

 Spidean Coire nan Clach ('Peak of the Corrie of Stones' in Scottish Gaelic), is the highest point on the main ridge itself.
 It stands at a height of 993m.
 You do not go to the absolute summit of this peak due to the technicality of the climb but you go as far as the trig point.

 Ruadh-stac Mòr ('Big Red Stack' in Scottish Gaelic) is on one of the spurs off the main ridge of Beinn Eighe and stands at a height of 1,010m.